Escuela-dev/escuela.dev/README.md

 ### Requirements

-- A computer (Windows or Mac)
+- A computer (Windows, Mac or Linux)
-- Living in Malaga 🇪🇸
+- Living in Malaga 🇪🇸 or near by.
+I would recommend meeting in person at least 1 time per month.

 ## 🚀 Website Project Structure